MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

 1. Install Visual Studio, install git, clone the WebView2Samples repo, and open the solution.

-1. Define the host object and implement `IDispatch` so that WebView2 recognizes the object.
+1. Define the host object and implement `IDispatch` so that WebView2 can project/add it to the web side.

-1. Use `AddHostObjectToScript` to pass a method to the web.
+1. Use `AddHostObjectToScript` to pass an object to the web.

 1. Call the app's native object's methods from the app's web-side code.